lvonnied/Dsy_ChallengeTask/README.md

 - CSS
 - React.js

 To write our frontend service we decided to use React.
 React is the most popular frontend framework and therefore provides a lot of great documentation.
 React was another new technology for us.
-We had previous experiences with javascript and npm but we have never used React before this assignment.
+We had previous experiences with javascript and npm, but we have never used React before this assignment.

 Our presentation Layer consists of the user interface component.
-The user can interact with the application over a webbrowser.
+The user can interact with the application over a web browser.
 This layer communicates over the backend layer to retrieve data and notify for changes.